Shadowner/Infrarust/docs/index.md

 features:
   - icon: 🌈
     title: Universal Compatibility
-    details: Works with any Minecraft version (1.7.10 to 1.20.4) and any mod loader (Forge, Fabric, Quilt, etc.)
+    details: Works with any Minecraft version (1.8 to latest) and any mod loader (Forge, Fabric, Quilt, etc.)

   - icon: 🚀
     title: Native Performance